Single Cell Injection with FluidFM®

 Fungal cells represent a challenge for intracellular injection and extraction due to their cell wall.
 Up to now, the most popular techniques for intracellular delivery into fungi relied on the first breakdown of the cell wall to produce protoplasts, a process that is extremely time-consuming, inefficient, inconsistent, and detrimental to cell survival.
 [11] Guillaume-Gentil and Orane, et al. (2022) employed the FluidFM technology to inject various solutions into and extract cytoplasmic fluid from individual fungal cells, including unicellular model yeasts and multicellular filamentous fungi.
 The FluidFM technology offered a strain-free and cargo-independent approach for manipulating and analyzing fungi.
 [11]

-Nanoinjection into organelles
+Nano-injection into organelles

-Very recently, Gäbelein, Christoph G., et al. (2022) proposed a FluidFM-based approach to extract, inject, and transplant organelles from and into living cells with subcellular spatial resolution.
+Recently, Gäbelein, Christoph G., et al. (2022) proposed a FluidFM-based approach to extract, inject, and transplant organelles from and into living cells with subcellular spatial resolution.
 Upon the extraction of a set number of mitochondria, a morphological transformation was observed.
 A pearls-on-a-string phenotype was obtained due to locally applied fluidic forces. mitochondria.
 With this work, the transplantation of healthy and drug-impaired mitochondria into primary keratinocytes became possible and enabled the monitoring of mitochondrial subpopulation rescue.
 [12]

 References